Best Things to Do in Dubrovnik, Croatia

 Koločep offers plenty of relaxing walks among lush pine forests and along pebble & sand beaches on the Adriatic coast.

-The other two inhabited islands in the chain—Sipan and Lopud—are also among the best places to visit in Dubrovnik.
+The other two inhabited islands in the chain—Sipan and Lopud—are also among the coolest places to visit in Dubrovnik.
 They’re well worth visiting to get a taste of their quiet, laid-back lifestyles and to catch a glimpse of their stunning Mediterranean scenery.

-Where to stay in Dubrovnik for sightseeing
+Where to stay

 As Croatia’s top destination’s popularity soars, choosing where to stay in Dubrovnik is becoming ever more difficult.
 Every month, there seems to be an explosion in the number of apartments, hotels, and guesthouses.